Our commitment to your privacy

 Sharing your personal information with third parties

 We make contracts with other companies to obtain services on our behalf, including order fulfilment, credit-card processing, delivery and marketing.
+For analytical and advertising measurement purposes we use a variety of tools and services including, but not limited to, email marketing tools, Facebook advertising tools, and Google advertising / analytical / measurement tools which may involve uploading and processing your data.
 We provide these companies only with the information they need to perform these specific services, and they are permitted to use the information only for those purposes, or as required by law, or if you’ve agreed to any additional use or sharing of your information.

 We’ll share your personal information with your local Mentor or Counsellor from time to time to enable them to contact you to: